Requirements for Graduation

 Application for a minor must be made to the department or professional school and an appropriate endorsement must appear on a change/addition of major or minor degree objectives form.
 Students who decide not to complete a declared minor must formally drop the minor program.
 Failure to drop a declared minor may delay the awarding of the student’s degree.

 (1) Minor programs are available to students matriculated in an undergraduate degree program and must be completed simultaneously with the major degree program.

 (2) Minors constituted of course work from a single department may not be earned by students majoring in that department.

-(3) Students may take an interdepartmental minor in which their major unit participates as long as at least four courses (at least 16 units) required for the minor are not courses offered by the major department.
+(3) Students may take an interdepartmental minor in which their major unit participates as long as at least 16 units required for the minor are not courses offered by the major department.

-(4) Students must take at least four courses (at least 16 units) which are unique to the minor (i.e., not required to fulfill the student’s major, another minor or general education requirements).
+(4) Students must take at least 16 units, which are unique to the minor (i.e., not required to fulfill the student’s major, another minor or general education requirements).

 (5) All upper-division course work required for the minor must be taken at USC.

 (6) Departments at their discretion may substitute no more than 25 percent of the required units defined in the catalogue for a given minor program.
 Substitution of courses with the same departmental prefix are exempted from this limit.
 Lower division courses cannot be substituted for upper division course requirements.